Frequently Asked Questions

 What if I no longer want to live in gender-inclusive housing?

-Rooms, suites, flats and apartments that are designated gender inclusive will remain gender inclusive even if the residents no longer wish to be in gender-inclusive housing.
+Rooms, suites, flats and apartments that are designated as gender-inclusive will remain gender-inclusive even if the residents no longer wish to be in gender-inclusive housing.

 Students may request room changes by following the normal room change procedures and completing a waitlist form from the residential area in which they want to live.

 What if my parents don’t want me to live in a gender-inclusive room/suite/flat?

 While parental consent is not required for gender-inclusive housing, Binghamton University encourages students to discuss their intent to participate in gender-inclusive housing with their parents/guardians.